batra-aarav/EasyModerationKit/README.md

 # EasyModerationKit

-EasyModeration is a public transparency statement.
+EasyModerationKit is a public transparency statement.
 It delcares any repositores and legalities used in the EasyModeration system.